• Skip to main content

 Permanent Portfolio vs. Golden Butterfly Portfolio

-As we’d expect, going back to 1978, we see greater general and risk-adjusted returns for the Golden Butterfly, with slightly more volatility and a larger drawdown.
+As we’d expect, going back to 1978, we see greater general and risk-adjusted returns for the Golden Butterfly Portfolio, with slightly more volatility and a larger drawdown.
 This is due again to its inclusion of small cap value stocks.
-Looking at the Sharpe ratios, a measure of risk-adjusted return, we can see that we were better compensated per unit of risk by going with the Golden Butterfly Portfolio.
+Looking at the Sharpe and Sortino ratios, measures of risk-adjusted return, we can see that we were better compensated per unit of risk by going with the Golden Butterfly Portfolio.

 Permanent Portfolio vs. All Weather Portfolio